 Why You Should Care About "Blue Beauty" Just as Much as Green Beauty

 No doubt you've seen an abundance of dialogue about "green beauty," but we bet you've not heard the term "blue beauty" before.
-However, it's just as important.
+Yet here's why it's just as important.

 "Conscious beauty is not a trend, it's a movement."